 UNU is an international community of scholars engaged in research, postgraduate training and the dissemination of knowledge in furtherance of the purposes and principles of the United Nations, its Peoples and Member States.
 The University functions as a think tank for the United Nations system, contributes to capacity building, particularly in developing countries, and serves as a platform for new and innovative ideas and dialogue.

-The mission of UNU-FLORES is to contribute to the development of integrated and sustainable management strategies for the use of water, soil and waste resources, in particular in developing and emerging countries, in scientific, educational, managerial, technological and institutional terms.
-Potential issues of focus include urban water management, nutrient cycles and budgets, methods for reclamation and rehabilitation of degraded sites, site-specific river-basin-scale water management; interaction of land use management and water inventory under differing climate conditions, and efficient site-adapted waste management strategies, among others.
-The Institute will develop innovative concepts for target- and region-specific knowledge transfer as well as appropriate methodologies and approaches for postgraduate and professional education.
-The Institute is located in Dresden, Federal Republic of Germany.
+The mission of UNU-FLORES is to advance a nexus approach on sustainable management of environmental resources: water, soil and waste.
+UNU-FLORES acts as a think tank of UNU through policy relevant research, education and capacity development to support the UN system and its member states.
+Potential issues of focus include: urban water management, nutrient cycles and budgets, methods for reclamation and rehabilitation of degraded sites, site-specific river-basin-scale water management; interaction of land-use management and water inventory under differing climate conditions, and efficient site-adapted waste management strategies, among others.

 Remuneration will commensurate with qualification and experience of the successful candidate.

-This is full-time employment (40 hours per week) for an initial period of one (1) year (renewal will be subject to performance and funds availability) on a Personnel Service Agreement (PSA) with UNU-FLORES, with the combined duration of appointments not exceeding six (6) years.
+This is a full-time employment (40 hours per week) for an initial appointment of two (2) years on a Personnel Service Agreement (PSA) with UNU-FLORES for the above-mentioned project, with the possibility for renewal subject to requirements and satisfactory work performance, with the combined duration of appointments not exceeding six (6) years.

 The successful candidate will be employed under a local contract based in Dresden, Germany, and will not hold international civil servant status nor be a “staff member” as defined in the United Nations Staff Rules and Regulations.